ISO 9001:2015 Certified

 Pitting Resistance (PREN)~25~25~18~18

-Sensitisation Risk After WeldingPossibleMinimalPossibleMinimal
+Sensitisation After WeldingPossibleMinimalPossibleMinimal

 Tensile Strength (min)515 MPa485 MPa515 MPa485 MPa